ndejong/CakephpAutocachePlugin/README.markdown

 ### Autocache Behavior Settings

- - default_cache << defines the default cache configuration name to use when a find query contains an 'autocache' parameter without an explicit cache configuration name.
+ - cache_config_name_default << defines the default cache configuration name to use when a find query contains an 'autocache' parameter without an explicit cache configuration name.
 By default the name is 'default'

- - check_cache << tells Autocache to check if the cache configuration name that is about to be used has actually been defined, this helps you prevent silly mistakes.
+ - cache_config_name_check << tells Autocache to check if the cache configuration name that is about to be used has actually been defined, this helps you prevent silly mistakes.
 By default this parameter sets itself to true when Configure::read('debug') is greater than 0 and otherwise false.
 There may be a small speed improvement in setting this to false.